Skip to content

 2. For the input parameters, enter the following information:

-For InstanceId, enter the ID of the affected instance.
+For InstanceId, enter your instance ID.
 You can manually enter the instance ID, or you can use the interactive instance picker.
 If you use the instance picker, then change the filter from Show managed instance only to Show all instances.

 (Optional) For AutomationAssumeRole, enter the Amazon Resource Name (ARN) of the IAM role that allows Systems Manager Automation to perform actions on your behalf.
 If you don't specify a role, then Systems Manager Automation uses the permissions of the user that runs the document.